aneilbaboo/markdown-components/README.md

 ## Rationale

-I created Markdown components to provide a content authoring language with custom components which would be safe for use by end-users.
+Markdown components provides a content authoring language with custom components which is safe for use by end-users.

 |           |JSX-Markdown | markdown-it-shortcodes | markdown-components |
 |:----------|:-----------:|:----------------------:|:-------------------:|